20tab/nextjs-continuous-delivery/{{cookiecutter.project_dirname}}/README.md

 ## Monitoring
 ### Sentry integration

-To enable the Sentry integration, the following variables should be set in the Gitlab respository:
+To enable the Sentry integration, the following variables should be set in the GitLab respository:
 ```git
   SENTRY_AUTH_TOKEN (protected and masked) from Sentry
   SENTRY_DSN (protected and masked) from Sentry